News

 26 Oct 2020

-OATML graduate students Sören Mindermann and Jan Brauner, together with Mrinank Sharma from the Department of Statistics, were invited to give a talk on their work on ‘inferring the effects of non-pharmaceutical interventions against COVID-19’, at the German Centre for Infection Research/University of Cologne.
+OATML graduate students Sören Mindermann and Jan Brauner, together with Mrinank Sharma from the Department of Statistics, were invited to give a talk about their work with Professor Yarin Gal on ‘inferring the effects of non-pharmaceutical interventions against COVID-19’, at the German Centre for Infection Research/University of Cologne.

 16 Oct 2020

-OATML graduate student Tim G. J. Rudner will give an invited talk on Inter-domain Deep Gaussian Processes at the University of Cambridge’s ML@CS Seminar.
+OATML graduate student Tim G. J. Rudner will give an invited talk about his work with Professor Yarin Gal on Inter-domain Deep Gaussian Processes at the University of Cambridge’s ML@CS Seminar.

 Angelos Filos co-organising NeurIPS 2020 Workshop on Talking to Strangers: Zero-Shot Emergent Communication